 Skedda is a powerful booking platform that’s highly customizable, but it’s important to consider the technical side.
 As their own guide on hot desking notes, integrating desk booking software can sometimes present challenges, especially if your company has a unique tech infrastructure.
 While Skedda offers extensive features for managing complex booking rules, ensuring a smooth integration with your existing tools is key.
 It’s a versatile option for businesses with specific scheduling needs, but you’ll want to confirm it aligns with your technical requirements for a seamless user experience.

-How to Choose the Right Hot Desking Software
+Choosing the Right Hot Desking Tool: A Checklist

 Before you even look at a demo, take stock of how your team operates.
 Where do they spend most of their digital day?
 If your team relies heavily on Slack or Microsoft Teams, a tool that lives inside those platforms is a must.
 This streamlines everything, from booking a desk to checking who’s in the office, without making them learn yet another piece of software.
 Think about your company’s specific needs for a hybrid work software.
 Do you need simple desk booking, or are features like meeting room scheduling and parking management also important?
 Making a list of your must-haves versus nice-to-haves will give you a clear scorecard for evaluating different options and ensure you choose a tool that genuinely supports your workflow.